HuaweiCloudBrazilTeam/cloud-auto-scaling-demo/README.md

 ![AS Configuration](/images/as-configuration-mandatory.jpg)
 So let's create our configuration before finish our AS Group configuration.

+- **Tip:** I recommend you to disable your **AS Group** and go all the way down to finish all configuration needed and just enable it when it is really necessary, otherwise it will create ECS instances and you will start paying for resources you are not using right a way.

 2. ### Create **AS Configuration**:

 An AS configuration specifies the specifications of the ECSs to be added to an **AS group**.